mar10/stressor/docs/sphinx/ug_writing_scripts.rst

 2. Activate the `Network` panel.
 3. Clear the current network log if any.
 4. Navigate to the URL that you want to record and perform your activities.
-5. Select `Save all as HAR with content...`
+5. Select `Save all as HAR with content...` from the context menu.

 Now convert the HAR file to a new *stressor* project::